 Have you found extra fabric laying around after trying DIY face masks?
-With the beaches opening up, a great way to save the environment and your budget is to bring your own snacks in a reusable container.
+With beach season upon us, a great way to save the environment and your budget is to bring your own snacks in a reusable container.
 Enjoy making these DIY reusable bags to carry light snacks with you wherever you go.

 - Polyester thread